-BILL GOLDSTEIN, is the 12th director in the history of Lawrence Livermore National Laboratory (LLNL).
-He also serves as president of Lawrence Livermore National Security (LLNS), LLC.
-Goldstein leads a workforce of approximately 6,300 employees and manages an annual operating budget of approximately $1.5 billion.
+KIM BUDIL is the 13th director in the history of Lawrence Livermore National Laboratory.
+She also serves as president of Lawrence Livermore National Security (LLNS), LLC.
+Budil leads a workforce of approximately 8,200 employees and manages an annual operating budget of approximately $2.7 billion.

 PAUL EHLENBACH is the Lab’s general counsel.
 During his 25 years as an attorney, he has served as a senior corporate manager, private law firm partner and federal government attorney.
 He has extensive experience in protecting and utilizing intellectual property, and facilitating regulatory compliance and ethical conduct.
 Ehlenbach has served as vice president and assistant general counsel at The Boeing Company, in Chicago, Ill., where for nine years he led the legal team responsible for defending and prosecuting litigation, conducting investigations and supporting a broad range of compliance activities.
 Prior to joining Boeing, he was a partner at Perkins Coie in Seattle and also served as a trial attorney at the U.S. Department of Justice, following a federal court clerkship.
 He holds a bachelor’s of science degree in political science from Santa Clara University and received his law degree from the University of Wisconsin Law School.